istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 ### Set up the external cluster

-Create the configuration for the ingress gateway that exposes the external control plane ports to other clusters:
+Create the install configuration for the ingress gateway that exposes the external control plane ports to other clusters:

 {{< text bash >}}
 $ cat <<EOF > controlplane-gateway.yaml